How to Say Thank You in Japanese: 20 Ways

 Besides these two functions, sumimasen can be used to express gratitude for someone who’s gone through all the trouble helping us.
 Think of the word as “sorry for being a nuisance.”
 In other words, when you’re thanking someone, you’re also making a fuss or bothering them.
 You thank them for allowing you to inconvenience them.
 This is why, oftentimes, “thank you” goes hand in hand with “I’m sorry”.

 Because of this, Japanese people actually use sumimasen a lot more than arigatou.
-For example, instead of being grateful that someone holding the elevator for you, you’d say sumimasen.
+For example, instead of being grateful that someone is holding the elevator for you, you’d say sumimasen.
 In this case, you’re implying, “Sorry (but thank you) for holding the elevator for me.”

 Sumimasen and arigatou don’t have to be used separately, though.
 You can combine domo, sumimasen and arigatou together when speaking Japanese.